awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-prereqs-self-managed.md

 ## Set Up Basic Permissions for Stack Sets Operations<a name="stacksets-prereqs-accountsetup"></a>

 The simplest \(and most permissive\) permissions configuration is where you give *all* users and groups in the administrator account the ability to create and update *all* the stack sets managed through that account\.
 To do this, you create IAM service roles for your administrator and all target accounts\.
-Anyone with permissions to the administrator account then has permissions to create, update, or delete any stack sets in any of the target accounts\.
+Anyone with permissions to the administrator account then has permissions to create, update, or delete any stacks in any of the target accounts\.

 Your administrator account and target accounts must have service roles configured that create a trust relationship between the accounts, and grant the target accounts permission to create and manage the resources described in your template\.